Amira Quevedo, M.D.

 About Amira Quevedo

-In my free time, I enjoy restorative and wellness practices such as meditation, weight training and spinning.
-Additionally, dancing and preparing home-cooked meals with my husband to share with family and friends brings me great joy.
+In my free time, I enjoy restorative and wellness practices such as meditation, yoga, and weight training.
+I enjoy dancing and preparing home-cooked meals with my husband to share with family and friends.
+I was born in Cuba, and I am fluent in Spanish and happy to accommodate the needs of Spanish-speaking patients.

 Accomplishments